Object Constraint Language (OCL) and Web Ontology Language (OWL) Training Course

 Modeling and Documentation for Business Analysis

-By the end of this training, participants will be able to:
+Upon completion of this training, participants will be able to:

-- Model business processes using BPMN standards.
+- Model business processes in accordance with BPMN standards.

 - Develop clear and structured use case diagrams and documentation.